Phone: (905) 525-9140 ext: 27815

 Fax: (905) 524-0069

 Currently, Shami is an Assistant Professor in the School of Rehabilitation Science.
-Her time is divided among being an educator in the MSc Occupational Therapy Program and a student in the PhD Program.
+Her time is divided amongst: 1) teaching in the MSc Occupational Therapy Program; 2) teaching and coordinating the MSc Course-Based Rehabilitation Science Program, and 3) learning as a student in the PhD Program.

-Shami’s research interests focus on students with disabilities in post-secondary professional programs.
-She has also explored advocacy, human rights, disability, and professional issues for occupational therapy..
+Prof. Dhillon’s research interests focus on students with disabilities in post-secondary professional programs.
+She has also explored advocacy, human rights, disability, and professional issues for occupational therapy.

 Gewurtz RE, Coman L, Dhillon S, Jung B, Solomon P. Problem-based learning and theories of teaching and learning in health professional education.
 Journal of Perspectives in Applied Academic Practice.
 2016;4(1):59-70.